-- · Having responsibility for oversight of the Society's compliance; and - Reporting to the Board in respect of that responsibility
+- Having responsibility for oversight of the Society's compliance; and - Reporting to the Board in respect of that responsibility

 The Compliance Officer for the Society is the Chief Operating Officer and is responsible for monitoring adherence to the FCA's COBS (Conduct of Business) rules.
-Support and guidance is provided by the Society's external compliance consultant, Geoff Spencer of Mutual Governance.
+Support is provided by the Risk and Compliance Team, and external guidance is provided by Mutual Governance Ltd when required.